Pete Frank

 Pete Frank, also known as M. P. Frank III (August 20, 1930 – June 22, 2005) was a NASA engineer who served as the lead flight director for the Apollo 14 and Apollo 16 crewed lunar landing missions, as well as the American lead flight director for the Apollo-Soyuz Test Project.

 Education

 M. P. (Pete) Frank III was born in Bryan, Texas.
 His initials did not stand for anything and he was always known as "Pete".
-He graduated from Denton High School in 1948, and attended the University of Texas at Austin, receiving a bachelor's degree in aeronautical engineering by 1952.
+He graduated from Denton High School in 1948, and attended the University of Texas at Austin, receiving a Bachelor of Science degree in aeronautical engineering by 1952.